Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 );
 ```

-## Foreign Keys
+### Foreign Keys
 What gives databases their power and versatility is their ability to establish complex relationships between entries in different tables.
 For example, let's say we are building a simple e-commerce application that has a list of products and allows users to place orders of those products.

-We start with our products table, which just lists all of our products:
+We start with our products table, which lists all of our products:
 ```sql
 CREATE TABLE products (
     id serial PRIMARY KEY,